plippe/blog/_posts/2018-12-01-taming-cats-eval.md

 }
 ```

-The method will call itself over and over again until it reaches 0, or 1.
-The recursion makes the logic quite obvious compared to a solution with mutable state, and a loop.
+The method will call itself over and over again until it reaches 0 or 1.
+The recursion makes the logic quite obvious compared to a solution with a mutable state and a loop.

 The fib function has a few questionable decisions; e.g. negative numbers, Int type.
 To avoid focusing on the wrong problems, the rest of the article will focus on the following function.